ViniciusAmador/ViniciusAmador/README.md

 ---

 <h3 align="center">
-🇺🇸 I work with structural and multi-omics biology, handling multidimensional data for modeling, simulation, and prediction.
-I have experience in protein engineering, focused on understanding and rationally modifying structures.
-Linux(Ubuntu ❤️)
+Structural and multi-omics biology, handling multidimensional data for modeling, simulation, and prediction.
+Protein engineering and rationally modifying structures.

 ---

 - 💬 Ask me about anything
-- 🧬 Curioso sobre os sistemas biológicos.
-O que é a vida?
-Do teórico à prática.
-- 🎸 🎨 Arte e Expressão

 ---